 Take a few moments to sort out any drippy taps in your home.
 Also switching your showerhead to an eco-friendly design is a fairly inexpensive way of saving water and energy consumption.

 My top 5 personal energy-saving actions for my own home:

 - TV, console and freeview box are all on the same strip anyway; so easy to turn it off at the socket!

 - Ensure other technology is also turned off at the socket or unplugged when not in use.
 This includes unplugging mobiles as soon as they are fully charged!

 - Unplug kettle, nutribullet and microwave (and any other small appliances) when not in use.

 - Use heating thermostat effectively.

 What are your top home energy-saving tips or eco-friendly actions you will take in your own home from now on?
+Do you have advice on how to reduce energy consumption?
 Tell me in the comments!